caniko/BiKiPy/documentation/source/features/index.rst

     midpoint = \frac{\mathbf{b} - \mathbf{a}}{2}

 .. note::
-    This module supports direct integration into readers that store their primary data as :code:`pandas.DataFrame`.
+    This module supports direct integration into readers that store their primary data as :code:`pandas.DataFrame`, see :code:`feature.midpoint.compute_from_dlc_df`.

 Motion
 ======